syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Scrolling.md

 ### Freeze particular columns:

-To freeze selected columns in grid at the time of scrolling, by set `is-frozen` property of columns as `true`.`is-frozen` columns are rendered first in the grid even the columns index is different while declaring the `e-columns` .
+To freeze selected columns in grid at the time of scrolling, by setting the `is-frozen` property of columns as `true`.
+The `is-frozen` columns are rendered first in the grid even the columns index is different while declaring the `e-columns` .

 The following code example describes the above behavior.